vmware-archive/kind-on-c/README.md

   _Note_: If the task is configured to use upstream kind's default [node image], this feature is not available.
 A warning is printed and the output is kept empty.
+- <a id="install-metallb"></a> `INSTALL_METALLB`
+  If this parameter is set, [metallb] is installed onto the cluster.
+This allows users to deploy services of type `LoadBalancer` and get an `EXTERNAL-IP` for those.
+This external IP can be used to connect to a exposed service from the task container, thus from code running in `KIND_TESTS`.
 - `KIND_PRE_START`
   ... if you want or need to run something just before the kind cluster is started